-Although this WSJ Letter to the Editor was written more than eight years ago, it still remains timely today.
-The need for a level playing field in standardized tests remains relevant and urgent.
-For information on what you can do to help, click here.
+Although this WSJ Letter to the Editor was written more than a decade ago, it still remains timely today.
+The need for a level playing field in standardized tests continues to be relevant and urgent.

 "The 'Invisible' Disability"